bdrive/doc/pages/mydoc/2-100-team-manual.md

 A simple manual to [**Add Team Member**](#wiki-toc-add-team-member) can be downloaded in [**https://discourse.bdrive.com/t/team-manual-admin-member-control/40947**](https://discourse.bdrive.com/t/team-manual-admin-member-control/40947).

-_Note our Team manual is emailed to Team admin account ID immediately after the license purchase is completed._
+_Team manual will be emailed to Team admin immediately after the purchase._

 ### **General Information on Licenses and Terms of Use**